Bunny ears

 © Queensland Government

-In high-risk parts of the state, Biosecurity Queensland and local governments have been helping landholders to remove bunny ears cactus to stop its spread.
+In high-risk parts of the state, Biosecurity Queensland and local governments have been helping landholders to remove bunny ears to stop its spread.

-If left unchecked, bunny ears cactus has the potential to spread over considerable areas of Queensland.
+If left unchecked, bunny ears has the potential to spread over considerable areas of Queensland.
 A closely related species, prickly pear (Opuntia stricta), invaded 24 million hectares in Queensland and New South Wales by 1924, in many cases making land worthless.

 Scientific name